Gamefist/Skuddbot-v2-wiki/Features/user-settings.md

 {% endhint %}

 ## Command
-The command for viewing and editing your settings is: `!usersettings`.
+The command for viewing and editing user settings is: `!usersettings`.
-This command also listens to the following aliasses:
+This command also listens to the following aliases:
 - `!usettings`

 #### Command parameters